The Bank administers 26 trust funds, whose total balance stood at € 170 million.

 Migrant and Refugee Fund

 The Migrant and Refugee Fund (MRF) is a trust fund set up by the CEB to help its member states address challenges linked to migrants and refugees.
 The MRF primarily finances accommodation centres in member countries along the so-called Balkan route; however, funds may also be used to aid long-term integration of migrants and refugees.
-At end-2017, total contributions stand at € 25 million.
+Total contributions to the MRF stand at € 28 million.

 Italian Fund for Innovative Projects

 The Italian Fund for Innovative Projects (IFIP) was set up by Italy in 2017.
 The IFIP helps the Bank develop innovative social projects.
 It finances technical assistance for projects located in countries of the Western Balkan region which are eligible to Official Development Assistance (ODA), as well as Georgia and the Republic of Moldova.
 The IFIP is endowed with € 1 million.

 The Slovak Inclusive Growth Account (SIGA) was set up on the initiative of the Slovak authorities in 2016.
 The SIGA supports the CEB's goal of inclusive growth and environmental sustainability.
 It finances technical assistance for projects located in CEB target countries, particularly ODA eligible countries.
 The SIGA is endowed with € 2 million.

 The Spanish Social Cohesion Account (SCA) was set up in 2009 by Spain.
 It finances technical assistance for CEB projects located in the Bank's target countries.
 In 2017, Spain replenished the SCA with € 2 million, bringing its total endowment to € 4 million.